-‘Groene Wind’ is due for delivery in 2021 and will be directly chartered to Siemens Gamesa Renewable Energy for the maintenance of the Rentel and Mermaid & Seastar (known as SeaMade) offshore wind farms in Belgium.
+‘Groene Wind’ is due for delivery in 2021 and is directly chartered to Siemens Gamesa Renewable Energy for the maintenance of the Rentel and Mermaid & Seastar (known as SeaMade) offshore wind farms in Belgium.
 This is the first DP2, twin-hulled SOV in the world, and the first to serve three different wind farm sites.

 DEME’s in-house newbuild team worked in close collaboration with Vuyk Engineering Rotterdam and research institute MARIN.
 The new vessel significantly improves safety, comfort, and workability for wind farm technicians - even in the roughest sea conditions.